gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 BAs work with the product owner to move around backlog items according to the roadmap and priorities.
 Then analyze the gaps in value and add to the backlog as appropriate.

 #### Ownership of the backlog
+Product Owner is in charge of what goes in to the backlog and where it fits.

 #### Level of detail in the backlog